 A Look Into What Causes Postpartum Hair Loss

 You see, pregnancy usually causes estrogen and progesterone levels to rise.
 These two hormones help keep hair growing and stay in the growing phase–also called the anagen phase.

 During this time, the average hair fall decreases!
 That is why for most women, pregnancy is the time when the hair looks healthier and feels fuller.

 After giving birth, though, the high estrogen and progesterone levels drop.
 Healthline writes that hormone levels drop within 24 hours after birth, except for the prolactin hormone, which will remain high if breastfeeding.

-According to the Australia-based director of the International Association of Trichologists David Salinger, hair stays at rest “for approximately three months before it falls out and new growth shows itself.
-Typically the regrowth is in the form of baby bangs appearing along the hairline.”
+According to the Australia-based director of the International Association of Trichologists, David Salinger, hair stays at rest “for approximately three months before it falls out and new growth shows itself.
+Typically the regrowth is in the form of baby bangs along the hairline.”

 But did you know that while we commonly call it postpartum hair loss, the American Academy of Dermatology Association notes that it is not real hair loss?
 Instead, it’s called telogen effluvium.

 If It’s Not Real Hair Loss… Then What Is It?

 First, let’s understand what actual hair loss is.
 According to experts, hair loss (medically known as anagen effluvium) in women usually happens along the line of the part.
 In addition, hair around the top of the head gets thinner.